-In case you missed it, Tito Sotto exhibited yet another class act of douchebaggery at the senate during the confirmation hearing for DSWD Sec.
+In case you missed it, Tito Sotto once again earned the ire of people online— this time, because of remarks he made at the senate during the confirmation hearing for DSWD Sec.
 Judy Taguiwalo.
 As his last question in the hearing, Sotto asked the Secretary about the fact that she has two children but no husband.
 Sec.
 Judy graciously responded and explained that she has never had a “normal” family aside from the one she grew up in.
 She recounted that right after graduating from UP, she did organizing work and spent years of her life either underground or in prison during the Marcos regime.

 Sotto, who has never been faced with such trying times in his life, and certainly has not shown the same amount of dedication and passion for this country as Taguiwalo has as an activist during the martial law years, thought that such a topic was “on the lighter side” and can be seen snickering as the Secretary answered his question.

 Sotto then said to Taguiwalo: “In street language… when you have children and you are single, ang tawag ‘dun ay na-ano lang.”
 He then thanked the secretary and said that she had his full support.

 But the DSWD secretary did not let his remark go unanswered.
 “Senator Sotto, I teach Women’s Studies in UP.
 We respect all kinds of families and that includes solo parents,” she said.

 Netizens as well as some well-known personalities were enraged by Sotto’s uncouth remarks.
 Here are some of their reactions from Twitter:

 For much of my growing-up years, my mother was a single mother.
 I curse anyone and everyone that sees women like her as "less than."

 — Lea Salonga (@MsLeaSalonga) May 3, 2017